Email drip campaigns vs. nurture campaigns: what’s the difference?

 These actions then trigger different email sequences to help nurture your subscribers towards a sale—whether that be hours, days, weeks, or months after the first email.

-Just like drip emails, nurture campaigns keep your brand top of mind, but because they’re triggered by behaviors and actions, you can often personalize these emails far more effectively than drip campaigns.
+Just like drip emails, nurture campaigns keep your brand top of mind, but because they’re triggered by behaviors and actions, you can often personalize emails far more effectively than drip campaigns.

 This means you could see better engagement, fewer unsubscribes, and more brand loyalty compared to if you only used drip campaigns.